 Both French Immersion and Extended French are French as a Second Language Programs in which French is the language of instruction for a portion of each school day.
-In French Immersion, French is the language of instruction for a minimum of 50 per cent of the day, while in Extended French, French is the language of instruction for a minimum of 25 per cent of the day.
+In French Immersion, French is the language of instruction for a minimum of 50 per cent of the day, while in Extended French, French is the language of instruction for a minimum of 25 per cent of the day, in accordance with section 6.15.